1. Docker

 - Command:

-docker exec -it containerid bash
+docker exec -it containerid bash - Explanation:

 - The

-command allows you to run a command inside a running container.
-The-it
+execcommand allows you to run a command inside a running container.
+The-itoptions are for interactive terminal access, allowing you to runbashto interact with the container’s shell.

 - The